Office of Federal Contract Compliance Programs (OFCCP)

 - Are there other new provisions related to voluntary employee self-identification, in addition to the requirement that contractors provide applicants a voluntary pre-offer self-identification opportunity?

-- Does the Final Rule still permit my company to incorporate the Equal Opportunity (EO) Clause into subcontracts by reference?
+- Do the new Section 503 regulations still permit my company to incorporate the Equal Opportunity (EO) Clause into subcontracts by reference?

 - Are there any new provisions in the EO Clause?

 - Were any existing EO Clause provisions revised or updated?